-We have financed our operations since inception primarily through equity sales totaling \$80,451,918, from grants and contract research funding of \$2,844,657 from various sources, and \$1,480,432 from shared development funding on AVICINE with SuperGen.
+We have financed our operations since inception primarily through equity sales totaling \$102,429,628, from grants and contract research funding of \$3,681,441 from various sources, and \$1,480,432 from shared development funding on AVICINE with SuperGen.
 We expect to continue to incur losses as we expand our research and development activities and related regulatory work and increase our collaborative efforts.
-For 2002, we expect our expenditures for operations, including our collaborative efforts, and our GMP facilities to be in excess of \$20 million.
+For 2003, we expect our expenditures for operations, including our collaborative efforts, and our GMP facilities to be approximately \$17 to \$18 million.
 That number could increase if we undertake additional collaborative efforts.
-Our expenditures for 2003 are expected to be greater than or equal to the 2002 estimate.
-Those estimated expenditures include amounts necessary to fulfill our obligations under our various collaborative, research and licensing agreements during 2002.
+However, if need be in 2003, we could reduce our expenditures because the vast majority of our costs are variable.
+Our expenditures for 2004 are expected to be greater than or equal to the 2003 estimate.
+Those estimated expenditures include amounts necessary to fulfill our obligations under our various collaborative, research and licensing agreements during 2003.